CamilaJaviera91/apache-beam-pipeline-first-approach/README.md

 ✅ Works well with **Google Cloud Dataflow**, **Apache Flink**, and **Apache Spark**. <br>
 ✅ Supports **Python**, **Java**, and **Go** for pipeline development.

-# 👨‍💻 Prepare to program the code
+# 👨‍💻 Preparing to code

 ### Install Apache Beam in Python